tcardona/PSEG-Alexa-Project/ExternalCalls/README.md

 We can design special functions to simplify the process of sending and receiving data from a service.
 The service function will hide all the details of the function call and allow us to simply send and receive data.
 The examples here assume your skill code is written as a Lambda Node.js function.
 A series of individual functions is provided.
-You can "require" these in your main code file.
-For details, see [Node.js modules docs](https://nodejs.org/api/modules.html)
+You can copy and paste the code, or add the individual source files to your project with the "require" directive within your main code file.
+For details on "require", see [Node.js modules docs](https://nodejs.org/api/modules.html)